flexera-public/policy_templates/compliance/github/outside_collaborators/README.md

 - *Email Addresses* - A list of email addresses to notify.
 - *GitHub.com Organizations* - A list of GitHub.com Organizations to check.
+- *Allow/Deny GitHub Repositories* - Whether to treat Allow/Deny GitHub Repositories List parameter as allow or deny list.
+Has no effect if Allow/Deny GitHub Repositories List is left empty.
+- *Allow/Deny GitHub Repositories List* - Filter results by GitHub repository, either only allowing this list or denying it depending on how the above parameter is set.
+Leave blank to consider all the GitHub repositories in the specified organizations.
 - *User Allow List* - GitHub.com user accounts to exclude from the results.

 ## Policy Actions